Executive Summary

 | Assumed Margin | 30% | 22% (actual) |

-In this example, the retailer believes they're generating £50,000 monthly profit contribution when actual contribution is only £10,000 — an 80% overestimation that compounds month over month.
+In this example, the retailer believes they're generating ยฃ50,000 monthly profit contribution when actual contribution is only ยฃ10,000 โ an 80% overestimation.
+This compounds month over month until a cash flow crisis forces a painful reckoning.

 Cashflow Protection

-Accurate cost data isn't just about optimizing performance — it's about protecting your business's financial health.
-Every advertising decision should be made with full visibility into the true profit impact.
+Accurate cost data isn't just about optimising performance โ it's about protecting your business's financial health.
+Every advertising decision should be made with full visibility into the true profit impact, not an assumed margin figure.

 3. The Averaged Campaign Problem